Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Adding new key-words

-Then, we added new key-words inside the brand’s identity in order to help the graphic designer team and to enrich the creative briefings: #cinematographic, #fast, #bold, #elegant, #pudong, #gradient, #illustration,#neons, #finest, #futuristic, #natural, #artsy, #dirty, #internetaesthetic, #insolent, #timeless.
+Then, we introduced new keywords into the brand’s identity to guide the graphic design team and enrich creative briefings: #cinematographic, #fast, #bold, #elegant, #pudong, #gradient, #illustration, #neons, #finest, #futuristic, #natural, #artsy, #dirty, #internetaesthetic, #insolent, #timeless.

 New photo standards | Art direction